 Questions will be solicited prior to each session.
 Sessions typically focus on 2 major themes:

-You can view a recent session on biochemistry here to get a better idea: click to view recording here.
+You can view a previous session here to get a better idea: click to view recording here.

 Will the price ever be raised in the future?

 Most likely!
 As the video portion of the course grows, the prices have already been raised (they will ALWAYS be the same price as when you enter, however).
 However, if you purchase now, you are guaranteed to keep the rate you joined at for as long as you are a member!